 Different Ranges of Credit Scores

-If you are thinking about getting a loan or opening a credit card, the first thing you should do is check your credit score and make sure it is sufficient to qualify for the loan you want.
-And it won’t be enough just to know your scores—you need to be aware of the credit score ranges that lenders rely on when deciding whether to approve a loan to a potential borrower.
+If you are thinking about getting a loan or opening a credit card, the first thing you should do is check your credit score and make sure it is sufficient to qualify for the product you want.
+And it won’t be enough just to know your score—you’ll also need to reach the credit score ranges your lender considers high enough to qualify.

-Fortunately, if you find that your score is subpar, you can improve it.
-However, the main thing you need to know is what factors affect your rating and what range of credit scores you should aim for.
+Fortunately, even if your score is subpar, there are a lot of ways you can improve it.
+However, the main thing you need to know is what factors affect your rating and what credit range you should aim for.
 And this is what we will talk about today.

-So, what is the credit score, what are the different credit scores, and how does it all affect your chances of getting a loan?
+So, what are the different credit score ranges, and how do they affect your chances of getting a loan?
+Let’s find out!

 FICO Score Ranges